 (Click to enlarge)

 2. Physical distancing must be maintained for adults and young people 12 years and over before and after activity.
-This includes batters on the sideline.

 3. Coaches should deliver training using the normal player to coach ratio and should maintain physical distancing during a session.